 Candles seem to be like apples and eggs in that they have multiple meanings spiderwebbed together.
 I have figured out some of the meanings of candles, but there is more to learn.
 They seem complicated.
-Sometimes they look like nothing more than visual framing devices.

 The Kiryuu mansion is lit in part by candles on the wall.
 Candles are old-fashioned, and when you have that many they require servants to light, replace, and extinguish.
 They suggest tradition and old wealth.
 And disregard of the fire code.